borlafu/fmiguelgarcia.github.io/_posts/2016-11-31-Technical_debt_en.markdown

 > Your R&D team could investigate and test those new *hypes*, but you should be careful to limit the investment (time, resources and money).

-Some of those last hypes are:
+Some of those latest hypes are:
  - **Agile**, please read [Agile dead](https://www.linkedin.com/pulse/agile-dead-matthew-kern) or read about hybrid agile (agile + waterfall).
  - Or **Big Data** where just the [27% of executives describe their Big Data initiatives as  successful](https://www.capgemini-consulting.com/resource-file-access/resource/pdf/cracking_the_data_conundrum-big_data_pov_13-1-15_v2.pdf).

 The big advantage of those hypes is that projects hardly have any **technical debt and they could still be high efficient projects**.
 Nevertheless, over time the weight of **technical debt** increases.
 I have faced projects where the cost of a new development from scratch was cheaper than fixing the current one.

 # Conclusion #
 I have been fortunate to work in long-life projects (more than 10 years when I arrived to the team) and they had a huge **technical debt** fed over the years.
-The big issue is that **technical debt** is hidden to management layers until it has threatening level.
+The big issue was that **technical debt** was hidden to management layers until it reached a threatening level.
-In this sense, it is impossible to get high performance team (Agile team) when they are spending more that 40% of the development time fighting against the **technical debt**.
+In this sense, it is impossible to get a high performance team (Agile team) when they are spending more that 40% of the development time fighting against the **technical debt**.
 How do you tell your stakeholders that the final product is 40% more expensive or the team velocity is just 60%?
-And this is the best case because next year will be likely worse.
-Those things end up with team's motivation, increase the **time to market**, and you could loose competency or whole business.
+And this is the best case because next year it will be likely worse.
+Those things end up with team's motivation, increase the **time to market**, and you could loose competency or the whole business.

 > Keep risks under control, keep your **technical debt** under control

-You could think that the cost of evaluate the **technical debt** on a long-life project is high but let's see from the financial point of view: Does someone dare to buy a house without checking if it is free of charge?
+You could think that the cost of evaluating the **technical debt** on a long-lived project is high but let's see it from a financial point of view: Does someone dare to buy a house without checking if it is free of a mortgage?